 - begin the process of creating a terminology describing the re-use of administrative data and data linking that is understandable to the general public

-- provide ONS with more detailed evidence on public views of their current front-running approaches for Beyond 2011 (provided as a separate report - see below).
+- provide ONS with more detailed evidence on public views of their front-running approaches for Beyond 2011 (provided as a separate report - see below).

 The project was directed by a steering group including researchers from Loughborough and Edinburgh universities, members of ESRC's Methods and Infrastructure committee, and representatives from the Department of Business, Innovation and Skills (BIS), the Wellcome Trust, and Sciencewise.